 One of the South Bay’s swankier streets is going on a diet.

-Starting Monday, North Santa Cruz Avenue in downtown Los Gatos will undergo some big changes, with the hope of bringing more people and fewer cars to downtown businesses.
+North Santa Cruz Avenue in downtown Los Gatos is about to see some big changes, with the hope of bringing more people and fewer cars to downtown businesses.

 The plan, a four-month experiment, is to take the fairly busy two-way street and convert it into a one-way street.
 Then some of the street parking spots would be turned into restaurant seating.